-- No child should be allowed to mistreat an animal.
+- No individual shall be permitted mistreat an animal.

-- The source and history of any animal brought into the school should be known.
+- The classroom teacher and school principal shall know the source and history of any animal brought into the classroom and school.

 - Domestic rodents, if entirely cage raised, may be used in schools.
-This group includes the following: gerbils, guinea pigs, tame mice, tame rabbits, and white rats.
+This group includes: gerbils, guinea pigs, tame mice, tame rabbits, and white rats.

 - Mammals obtained from the wild shall not be brought into schools for any purpose.
 Note: Skunks, bats, and raccoons are particularly dangerous because they are frequent carriers of rabies.

-- Monkeys should not be brought into school.
+- Monkeys shall not be brought into school.
 Monkeys can carry human diseases (e.g., tuberculosis, infectious hepatitis) and infect human beings.